 I went up to him at the exchange, and I’m like, Hey, listen, I could tell that you don’t surf, but I do.
 ‘How about I give you my package of watches, and you give me your wetsuit package’.
 I didn’t know who Bob was and Bob was standing right there.
 So Bob walked up to me and he’s like, ‘Hi, I could get you some wetsuits.
 I’m like, you can all excited like, not knowing who I was talking to.
 I quickly became friends with Bob and when I got into sports management and then ultimately moved to California, Bob was really gracious to me from the get go, I mean, amazing.

 he said if I need a conference room I could come use a conference room at Quiksilver.
 As I took on this first surfer I moved to California and immersed myself into the surf industry.

 Bob made some great introductions for me.
 I quickly met Fernando Aguirre from the founder of Reef who is a dear friend and I admire so much.
 He was also incredibly gracious to me.
 I really threw myself into surf culture.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Encinitas, California using the map below!